YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 In backward search, therefore, the `simplify` relation first finds a `c`-multiple of `a'` for some `c`, and then finds a `c`-multiple of `b'` for the same `c`.
 Its check of the gcd relation as the last step is starighforward if `a'/b'` is  already in the simplest form.
+Note that the programmer provides `a'` and `b'` so practically `a'/b'` does not have to be in the simplest form, in which case the `gcd` check would fail.
 This all sounds like logical manners to find integral multiples of a ratio.
 However, what `simplify'` does is firstly guessing an arbitrary ratio together with the gcd of the numerator and the denominator, and then it checks if the ratio happens to reduce to `a'/b'`.
 This